 - Make sure that emergency services have easy access in case of a fire or emergency.

-Ask a compliance certifier to visit your workplace.
-A location compliance certificate lasts for one year but this can be extended up to a maximum of three years.
+A location compliance certificate for a site with 300kg or more of LPG has a duration of 12 months but this can be extended to a maximum of 36 months.
 Talk to your compliance certifier about this extension.

 If you plan to have over 100 kg of LPG at a new site, you must notify WorkSafe at least 5 working days before to let us know you’ll be storing and using LPG at your workplace.
 You must let us know the street address and the maximum quantity of LPG your workplace is designed to hold.